No headings found on page

 Upon successful completion, charges are dismissed or reduced.
 Non-compliance results in the case returning to traditional prosecution.

-6. Drug Court vs. Traditional Sentencing — What's the Difference?
+6. Drug Court vs. Traditional Sentencing

 The differences between drug court and traditional sentencing are significant — in outcomes, costs, and impact on individuals and communities.